Technology / Data

 Some Businesses Abandoned the EU market

-In some cases, firms felt GDPR would be too much to handle, this limiting their ability to run a profitable business in the EU.
+In some cases, firms felt GDPR would be too much to handle, thus limiting their ability to run a profitable business in the EU.
 As a result, some businesses entirely exited the EU market.
 For example, Digiday reported that two U.S. advertising firms, Drawbridge and Verve, discontinued EU operations because of GDPR.

 Businesses Have Paid Some GDPR Fines